 There are four main varieties of macadamias: Macadamia integrifolia, Macadamia tetraphylla, Macadamia ternifolia and Macadamia jansenii.
 They were known by various names to the indigenous people of Australia (including Kindle, Goomburra, Boomberra and Bauple).

 Macadamia trees are native to South-Eastern Queensland and Northern NSW.
 Over the years, the rainforests where macadamias grow in the wild have largely disappeared.
-However, there are still some beautiful examples of macadamia trees in public parks and botanic gardens that you can visit at any time of year.
+The Macadamia Conservation Trust works to protect these wild trees.
+Luckily, there are still some beautiful examples of macadamia trees in public parks and botanic gardens that you can visit at any time of year.
 In springtime, you’ll be able see the beautiful flowers and in autumn you might just be lucky enough to find nuts on the ground....

 The Walter Hill tree in the Brisbane Botanic Gardens at Garden Point in the CBD is at the southern end of the garden's rainforest.
 Planted by European botanist Walter Hill in 1858 from seeds brought from Gympie, the tree is believed to be the world's first commercially-grown macadamia.
 Even though it is listed by the National Trust, it still produces nuts!
 All four varieties of macadamia are also on display at the Brisbane Botanic Gardens Mt Coot-tha site.